udecode/plate/packages/dnd/README.md

-# Plate drag & drop UI
+# Plate drag & drop feature

-This package implements the drag & drop UI.
+This package implements the drag & drop feature.
+It allows you to drag & drop blocks using a grabber.

 ## Documentation